 Tried-and-true strategies from a team that has worked remotely for years.

-In case you missed it, there is a discussion happening over on LinkedIn News right now under the hashtag, #MakeMeetingsWork, that is well worth paying attention to.
-The central question of it is one you’ve probably struggled with yourself: How do we get the most out of our meetings?
+In June 2021, there was a discussion happening over on LinkedIn News under the hashtag, #MakeMeetingsWork.
+The central question of it was one you’ve probably struggled with yourself: How do we get the most out of our meetings?

 This was already a question that troubled corporate leaders for decades, before 2020 drove us all out of the board room and onto Zoom.
 As more and more companies investigate a future where they continue to stay remote at least part of the time, they have a whole slew of new challenges they must overcome in order to answer it.